 We make our way further south along the coast to Sea Cliff Bridge.
 The views are spectacular, but as we strolled along I couldn’t help but inspect the assortment of padlocks decorating the railing.
 If only these symbols of commitment could truly lock two people in eternal love.

 The best walks in Royal National Park

 The Coast Track, stretching along the coast all the way from , is a trail that you can easily customize.
 Walking the full track will require 2-3 days, but you can access several scenic spots by car and walk for short stretches.
 This is also the best spot for whale watching at Royal National Park.
 Whales can be spotted anytime between May and November, but late June to early July gives you the best chances of seeing them.

 The Figure 8 Pools is a naturally formed tide pool (together with others surrounding it) that, in recent years, has become a somewhat popular Instagram photo spot.
 However, you should only attempt to visit during low tide as it’s extremely dangerous when the waves are crashing onto the rock shelf where the pools are located.

 Getting to Royal National Park

-If you’re staying in downtown Sydney, the best way to get to Royal National Park is to drive to the park’s northern entrance at Farnell Avenue, Loftus.
+If you’re staying in downtown Sydney, the best way to embark on your Royal National Park day trip is to drive to the park’s northern entrance at Farnell Avenue, Loftus.
 It’s roughly a 40-minute drive but may take twice as long during peak traffic hours.
 The Royal National Park entry fee is A$12 per vehicle per day.

 Alternatively, you can also take the T4 train from Sydney Central Station to Loftus Station on the South Coast Line (~55 minutes), then cycle or walk (~15min) to the Royal National Park entrance at Farnell Avenue.